 # Specify the template directory and environment

-= FileSystemLoader('templates')
+file_loader = FileSystemLoader('templates')

-file_loader = Environment(loader=file_loader)
+env = Environment(loader=file_loader)

 # Create a template variable via environment

-= env.get_template('hello_world.txt')
+template = env.get_template('hello_world.txt')

 # Render the template and create an output variable.

-= template.render()
+output = template.render()

 # Print it out to see or export it to a new file as you see fit.